-The feast of the Birth of the Blessed Virgin Mary continues Our Lady's Thirty Days which began on the feast of the Assumption.
-This feast is the last of the Church's celebration of earthly birthdays celebrated in the Liturgical Year, the other two being the Birth of John the Baptist and Birth of Jesus on Christmas.
-It is this feast day that reminds us of our family life in Christ, seen through our immediate family, our relationship with Christ, and connection with the Mystical Body of Christ.
+The Feast of the Nativity of the Blessed Virgin Mary continues Our Lady’s Thirty Days which began on the feast of the Assumption.
+This feast of the Birth of Mary is the last of the Church’s celebration of earthly birthdays celebrated in the Liturgical Year, the other two being the Solemnity of the Nativity of Saint John the Baptist and the Solemnity the Nativity of the Lord on Christmas.
+It is this feast day of Mary that reminds us of our family life in Christ, seen through our immediate family, our relationship with Christ, and connection with the Mystical Body of Christ.

 Focus on the Family

 Celebrating a birthday is usually a family event.
 Again and again we see how the Liturgy stresses how our relationship with God is oriented towards the family.
-I'm focusing on three particular ways the family relationship is stressed throughout the Bible and the Liturgy:
+I am focusing on three particular ways the family relationship is stressed throughout the Bible and the Liturgy:

 - The Church emphasizes and honors family relationships.
 We see this in the reflection of Christ’s own family tree and relationships.
 I wrote about this aspect for the feast of the Visitation.
 Throughout the Liturgical Year we celebrate that closeness of Jesus and Mary with their own earthly family and lineage.
 The Gospel for this feast begins with the genealogy of Christ.

 - God revealed Himself as Father to the Israelites and established his Covenant with them.
 Christ’s redemption fulfilled that Covenant.
 Through the Christ and our Baptism, we become adopted sons of God.
 We are brothers and sisters of Christ.
 The Divine Filiation or Divine Sonship is the center of the Gospel message.